Zoloft PPHN Settlement: Understanding Lawsuit Settlement Criteria

 What are the key criteria for a Zoloft PPHN lawsuit settlement?

-Key criteria include documented maternal use of Zoloft during the third trimester, a confirmed diagnosis of PPHN in the newborn shortly after birth, absence of other clear causes, and evidence that the drug's label failed to adequately warn about the risk.
-The strength of the case also depends on the severity of the infant's condition and economic damages.
+Key criteria include: (1) documented maternal use of Zoloft during the third trimester; (2) diagnosis of PPHN in the newborn within 24-48 hours after birth; (3) absence of other major risk factors for PPHN; (4) evidence that the drug's warning label inadequately communicated the risk; and (5) severity of the infant's injury, including duration of intensive care and long-term outcomes.

 Does submitting information create an attorney-client relationship?